-13. Upstate New York
+13. New York City & Upstate New York

 In the fall, the leaves turn vibrant colors, illuminating the surrounding farmlands, waterfalls, hiking trails, and scenic drives.
 It’s easy to rent a cabin somewhere in Upstate New York and simply relax for a weekend, basking in the enjoyment of not doing much of anything.

 14. Bethany Beach, Delaware

 In the summer, Bethany Beach becomes a hotspot for beach activity on the East Coast, with families flocking to its shores to rent a house for a week and relax.
 Vibrant boardwalks, kitschy golf courses, pretty lighthouses, and miles of sandy coast line make up this beach town, and its charm is mainly in enjoying the atmosphere.

 15. Charlottesville, Virginia

 With dozens of vineyards surrounding the city, you can sample wines and enjoy the nearby rolling hills.
 Or, if adventure travel is more your thing, try hiking, mountain biking, or skiing in the nearby mountains.
 In the evenings, peruse the Downtown Mall, or simply go stargazing in some of the dark areas nearby.

 16. Outer Banks, North Carolina

 Now that I’m back on the East Coast, I’ve been longing to return, even if just for a weekend.
 With several different islands and regions, the Outer Banks, or OBX, is a fantastic weekend getaway on the East Coast for people who like a bit of energy mixed with a bit of relaxation.
-The OBX has both.

 17. White Mountains, New Hampshire

 Although this is a year-round destination, the best time to visit is quite possibly in the fall, when the leaves change colors in the most vibrant ways.
 Grab a cabin or a room in an inn or lodge, sit back, and enjoy the fall colors in this gorgeous landscape of mountains and valleys.

 18. Key West, Florida

 With its aquamarine water, its luxury resorts, and its nightlife (something lacking in many of these other places), it’s definitely a weekend getaway for the more high-energy of us.
 Hop on a boat, ride a jetski, or just watch the world go by for a weekend in one of the most beautiful beach areas of the United States.

 19. Acadia National Park

-Renowned by many as one of the most beautiful national parks in the country, no weekend getaways list for the East Coast would be complete without it.
+Renowned by many as one of the most beautiful parks in the country, no weekend getaways list for the East Coast would be complete without Acadia National Park.
 With its stunning shoreline, beautiful hiking trails, amazing stargazing options, and picturesque historic sites, Acadia is a treat for all of the senses.
 And the sunsets?
 Super beautiful.

 20. Tiny House Getaway, Anywhere

 These little things are popping up everywhere – tiny homes that range in location from the inner cities to the middle of the woods.
-Companies like Getaway.House are capitalizing off of this trend and provide luxury “glamping”-type experiences in their tiny homes in the Virginia forest.
-You can find independently run tiny homes, or rent an owned tiny home on Airbnb.
-These homes are so unique, they’re worth a weekend trip just to stay in one and learn what it’s like to live tiny.
+Companies like Getaway.House are capitalizing off of this trend and provide luxury “glamping”-type experiences in their tiny homes outside of Washington, DC and Boston.

 * * *